whymodem/justeatit/README.md

   * There is some built-in pooling and caching via Phoenix, however any app could always use more as it grows
   * We did not want to overcomplicate things with caching, especially before any kind of cluster or scaling is involved
   * BEAM and OTP provide mechanisms that can do quite a bit, for example keeping state in a GenServer per node, using ETS, in-process/embedded DBs etc.
+* Code
+ * Better organization of modules as the scale and size of the app provides some context and direction
+ * Specs and use of Dialyzer and other analysis tools
+ * Breaking up some modules and functionality out of contorllers
+ * More use of Ecto for validations, more complex queries, etc.
+* Data
+ * Auth information used in fields for auditing changes (created, modified, etc.)
+ * More entity types such as Vendors
+ * Background import process that runs on a schedule if seed data needs to be refreshed
+ * More data checks and data transformations on source data
+ * Improvements to data via above cleaning and checks, such as tagging data with food types based on descriptions

 # Future